 Treating Powdery Mildew on Zinnias

-Here in Colorado I have only experienced powdery mildew on my zinnias once and it was when the days were arm and the nights were cold.
+Here in Colorado I have only experienced powdery mildew on my zinnias towards the end of the season when the days were warm and the nights were cold.
 I have also had it on my peonies too.
-Because of this I wanted to figure put how to get rid of it as well as prevent it.
-So read on!
+Because of this I wanted to figure out how to get rid of it as well as prevent it.
+And honestly, how to embrace it.

 What Is Powdery Mildew?